Accelergy-Project/accelergy/examples/README.md

 A: Turn on the ```-v``` flag will allow the detailes estimations to be summarized in the ERT/ART_summary_verbose files

 Q: How do interpret the data in ```reference```?
-A: All data in ```reference``` files are generated using the default dummy plug-in, which returns 1 for all non-idle actions and returns 0 for all idle actions, regardless of the component class and attributes.
+A: All data in ```reference``` files are generated using the default dummy plug-in, which returns 1 for all non-leak actions and returns 0 for all leak actions, regardless of the component class and attributes.